rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 *The above figure display resources that are parts of the hypervisor and on-premises components that can be protected.*

 > ***NOTE:***
 > In the current HPE Developer website, there is a single resource categorized as v1alpha1 that will be used to register, unregister, and update the hypervisor-manager.
-The current supported hypervisor manager is VMware vCenter, and it contains the cluster, virtual machines, and datastore used for the source of data-protection.
+The current supported hypervisor-manager is VMware vCenter, and it contains the cluster, virtual machines, and datastore used for the source of data-protection.
 The hypervisor-manager enabled HPE GreenLake Backup and Recovery to discover the vCenter which control the assets for data protection.
 This a crucial discovery will lead to application of protection-policy, setup the schedule, assign the protection-store where the copy protections will be allocated, and rest of the data protection operations.

 ### What about the components in HPE GreenLake Backup and Recovery that are not mentioned above?